History of Huddersfield Town A.F.C.: Re-formation and Golden Days (1919–1945)

 In 1919, Huddersfield Town continued but fared no better and were reportedly £25,000 in debt, prompting a plan to move to Elland Road (previously of Leeds City) in Leeds and sell the Leeds Road site for redevelopment.
 The reports galvanised supporters to start fund-raising to stave off the move.
 After a month of fundraising and negotiations the club stayed in Huddersfield.
-Huddersfield Town then reached the 1920 FA Cup Final and won promotion to Division One for the first time in the club's short history.
+Huddersfield Town then reached the 1920 FA Cup final and won promotion to Division One for the first time.

-During their first season in the top flight, former Leeds City manager Herbert Chapman was brought in (after Huddersfield helped him overturn his ban) as the new assistant to Ambrose Langley after a disappointing run of results, which saw Town battling against relegation.
-At the end of March, with only seven league matches left to play, Chapman replaced Langley as manager and Chapman won four of those last seven matches.
-Huddersfield eventually finished 17th, four places above the relegation zone.
+During their first season in the top flight, the former Leeds City manager Herbert Chapman was brought in (after Huddersfield helped him overturn his ban) as the new assistant to Ambrose Langley after a disappointing run of results, which saw Town battling against relegation.
+At the end of March, with only seven league matches left to play, Chapman replaced Langley as manager and Huddersfield won four of those last seven matches.
+They eventually finished 17th, four places above the relegation zone.

-In this time, 31-year-old inside forward Clem Stephenson was acquired from Aston Villa for £4,000 and 18-year-old George "Bomber" Brown (who went on to become Town's all-time top scorer) was placed up front, linking up with Billy Smith.
-Chapman convinced the Huddersfield board to acquire the aging Stephenson, who was renowned for his passing and vision, after stating that "the young players need a general to lead them".
+The 31-year-old inside forward Clem Stephenson was acquired from Aston Villa for £4,000 and 18-year-old George "Bomber" Brown (who went on to become Town's all-time top scorer) was placed up front, linking up with Billy Smith.
+Chapman convinced the Huddersfield board to acquire the ageing Stephenson, who was renowned for his passing and vision, after stating that "the young players need a general to lead them".
 He implemented the basics of his famous W-M formation at his spell at The Terriers.
 His tactics were based upon the principles of a strong defence and a fast, counter-attacking response, with the focus on quick, short passing and mazy runs from his wingers, who would pass low inside the defence instead of crossing from the byline.
 Chapman is regarded as the first manager to successfully employ the counter-attack.
 Other progressive ideas included a disciplined fitness regime for the players and starting the practice of reserve and youth teams playing the same style as the senior team.